Lindsay Lohan: Career

-1989–2002: Beginnings
+Early career and breakthrough (1989–2002)

 Lohan began her career as a child model with Ford Models at the age of three.
 She modeled for Calvin Klein Kids and Abercrombie, and appeared in over 60 television commercials for brands like Pizza Hut and Wendy's, as well as a Jell-O spot with Bill Cosby.
 By the age of 10, when Lohan played Alexandra "Alli" Fowler in the television soap opera Another World, Soap Opera Magazine said she was already considered a show-business veteran.

 Lohan remained in her role on Another World for a year, before leaving to star in Disney's 1998 family comedy The Parent Trap, a remake of the 1961 movie.
-She played dual roles of twins, separated in infancy, who try to reunite their long-divorced parents, played by Dennis Quaid and Natasha Richardson.
-The film earned $92 million worldwide, and received largely positive reviews.
+She played the dual roles of twins, separated in infancy, who try to reunite their long-divorced parents, played by Dennis Quaid and Natasha Richardson.
+The film earned $92 million worldwide and received largely positive reviews.
 Lohan received unanimous acclaim for her debut performance.
 Critic Kenneth Turan called Lohan "the soul of this film as much as Hayley Mills was of the original", going on to say that "she is more adept than her predecessor at creating two distinct personalities."
 The film won Lohan a Young Artist Award for best performance in a feature film as well as a three-film contract with Disney.

 At the age of 14, Lohan played Bette Midler's daughter in the pilot episode of the short-lived series Bette, but she resigned her role when the production moved from New York to Los Angeles.
 Lohan starred in two made-for-TV movies: Life-Size alongside Tyra Banks in 2000, and Get a Clue in 2002.
 Emilio Estefan and his wife, Gloria Estefan, signed Lohan to a five-album production deal in September 2002.